-Mother and Father were married in 2001; their daughter (C) was born in 2002.
-The couple separated in 2003 and began disso proceedings, which they settled by a stipulated MSA.
-The MSA provided that the parents would have joint legal custody of C, MOTHER would have sole physical custody, and FATHER would pay guideline child support.
+A Mother and Father were married in 2001; their daughter (C) was born in 2002.
+The couple separated in 2003 and began dissolution proceedings, which they settled by a stipulated MSA.
+The MSA provided that the parents would have joint legal custody of C, Mother would have sole physical custody, and Father would pay guideline child support.

-The trial court, however, found that Fam C §4504(b) mandated a credit against FATHER’s child support obligation.
-The court ordered DCSS to retroactively apply $596 per month (C’s current benefit) toward FATHER’s monthly child support obligation beginning June 2009, and specified that the SSDI derivative benefits were to be credited first, then FATHER’s voluntary payments.
+The trial court, however, found that California Family Code §4504(b) mandated a credit against Father's child support obligation.
+The court ordered DCSS to retroactively apply $596 per month (C’s current benefit) toward Father's monthly child support obligation beginning June 2009, and specified that the SSDI derivative benefits were to be credited first, then Father's voluntary payments.
 The trial court concluded that any excess would be subject to an offset or refund.

 DCSS appealed, but the Fourth District modified the judgment to correct a clerical error and affirmed the judgment as modified.